LeoArs06/cnasm/README.md

 ```bash
 cp skeleton_file ~/skeleton_file
 ```
-(Replace skeleton_file with the name of the skeleton file.)
+(Replace skeleton_file with the name of the skeleton file in the script.)

 ## Usage
 Usage